Limestone and turquoise waters

 With Koh Samui, Koh Phangan and Koh Tao to the east and the Thai mainland to the west, Ang Thong National Marine Park sits on prime real estate in the Gulf of Thailand.

-There are 42 islands in the archipelago ranging widely in size and shape, but what they have in common is their unparalleled beauty – both under and above the saturated water.
+There are 42 islands in the archipelago ranging widely in size and shape, but what they have in common is their unparalleled beauty – both under and above the turquoise water.

-The hike to get to Pha Jun Jaras viewpoint is steep and quite arduous, but so worth the effort.
+The hike to Pha Jun Jaras Viewpoint is steep and quite arduous, but sooo worth the effort.

 Going early or late in the day will be much more comfortable as you’ll avoid the heat and humidity of mid-day.

-If you want to save time (or your legs!) it’s possible to stop at other viewpoints on the way up that still present striking views of Koh Wua Talap’s beach and the rest of the islands in the archipelago.
+If you want to save time (or your legs!), it’s possible to stop at other viewpoints on the way up that still have excellent views of Koh Wua Ta Lap’s beach and the rest of the islands in the archipelago.

 Bua Bok Cave